karma-runner/karma/docs/config/03-browsers.md

 ## Capturing any browser manually

-You can also capture browsers by simply opening `http://<hostname>:<port>/`, where `<hostname>` is the IP address or hostname of the machine where Karma server is running and `<port>` is the port where Karma server is listening (by default it's `9876`).
+You can also capture browsers by simply opening `http://<hostname>:<port>/`, where `<hostname>` is the IP address or hostname of the machine where the Karma server is running and `<port>` is the port where the Karma server is listening (by default it's `9876`).
 With the default settings in place, just point your browser to `http://localhost:9876/`.

-This allows you to capture a browser on any device such as a tablet or a phone, that is on the same network as the machine running Karma (or using a local tunnel).
+This allows you to capture a browser on any device, such as a tablet or a phone, that is on the same network as the machine running Karma (or using a local tunnel).

 ## Configured launchers